khutula/TigerGatorNole_Capstone1/README.md

 * Have the number of turnovers per game decreased over time?
 * Have the total yards per game increased over time?
 * Has 3rd down efficiency per game increased over time?
-* Has the margin of victory changed over time?
 * Are there more explosive plays?
 * Are there less punts per game?